BIH-MI/ths-med-website/README.md

 THS-MED is a project to create modern solutions for pseudonymization and patient registration funded by the Federal Ministry of Education and Research (BMBF).
 The website serves as the central hub for all information, updates, and resources related to THS-MED.

 ## Features:
+- Bootstrap 5 - based responsive design
-- English and German subsites
+- English and German sub-sites
-- No external css or js files needed
+- No css or js files

 ## Setup & Installation